stackforge/kickstack/doc/deployment.md

 - Using straightforward text-based Puppet configuration, using configuration files like `site.pp` and `nodes.pp`.
-- Trough a user interface that operates as a Puppet External Node Classifier (ENC) and can assign nodes to classes.
+- Through a user interface that operates as a Puppet External Node Classifier (ENC) and can assign nodes to classes.
 Examples for such ENCs are the
   [Puppet Dashboard](https://puppetlabs.com/puppet/related-projects/dashboard/),